 Inherited characteristics are traits that are passed down from parents to their children.
 Some examples of inherited characteristics in humans include eye color, hair color and texture, skin tone, blood group, freckles, color blindness, dominant hand, and dimples.
 These traits are determined by the genes that are passed down from the parents to the child.

-See also What are collectivist traits?
+See also What are genetic traits of native american?

 There are a variety of traits that you can inherit from your mother, including mitochondrial diseases, eye conditions, physical features, intelligence, sleeping patterns, aging, and the ability to lose or gain weight.
 By understanding these potential inheritances, you can be better prepared to manage any health concerns that may arise.